-When two or more players ended up with the same score, we will have a blitz chess play-off, in which champions play one game of five-minute chess to determine who wins which trophy.
-The tie-break has done for Class A. The winners were:
+When two or more players ended up with the same score, we will have a blitz chess play-off, in which winners play one game of five-minute chess to determine who wins which trophy.
+Congratulations to our 2024 X'mas Chess Tournament winners:

 A BRAVE NEW WORLD!
 NEW OPPORUNITIES if you are interested in sponsoring global-minded young chess players!
 Build and grow your brand with Tokyo Bilingual Chess Club!